geofot96/Platform-Game/README.md

-To lance the game you have to compile and run the Program.java file.
+To launch the game you have to compile and run the Program.java file.
+In order to work properly I suggest you import all the files to an IDE and compile through there.

 The controls used in this game are :